 Use blender to separate peppers and immature seeds from good seeds.

 Pulse blender on slowest speed for 2-10 seconds at a time for a few times.
 The peppers will gradually get chopped into smaller pieces.
 The chopped peppers and immature seeds will tend to float to the top, while the good seeds will tend to sink to the bottom.

 Use the high-intensity spray setting on your kitchen sprayer to add water by spraying the water jet into the top layer of chopped peppers.
 Do this a few times.
 Replace blender cover for a secure fit.

 Pulse the blender again a few times on its lowest setting.

 Tap the side of the blender to free up some of the seeds that may have stuck toward the top.
 There will still be plenty of seeds at the top mixed in with the chopped peppers.
 That's Ok, they're likely immature.

 Pour off top layer of floating pepper fragments and immature seeds into sink.
-Use drain mesh to capture for composting, if desired.
+Use drain mesh or paper towel to capture for composting, if desired.